MicrosoftDocs/learn/learn-pr/azure/classify-user-feedback-with-the-text-analytics-api/includes/5-exercise-create-function-app.md

 1. Select **Add** to begin the function creation process.
    A function is created using the Queue Trigger function template.
 While we'll implement the function in JavaScript in this module, you can create a function in any [supported language](https://docs.microsoft.com/azure/azure-functions/supported-languages).

-1. If you have not already done so, seleect the **Trigger** you just created.
+1. If you have not already done so, select the **Trigger** you just created.

 ## Try it out